It's as Scottish as shortbread and just as popular, but the future of the country's textile industry is far from certain.

-And with the Scottish government also keen to do its bit - the textile industry was "of great importance", a spokesman said - recent statistics indicate that this work is starting to bear fruit.
+Recent statistics indicate that this work is starting to bear fruit.
 According to Skills Development Scotland, the number of modern apprenticeship starts in fashion and textiles heritage has increased from 105 in 2011-12 to 209 this year.
 And the most recent figures from the Scottish Funding Council show that 2,346 students in colleges and 2,026 students in universities were enrolled on courses related to textiles in 2013-14.

 In addition to education initiatives, other influences can also initiate change.
-At the A Stitch in Time event, Mr Grant told TES that The Great British Sewing Bee, whose final earlier this year attracted 3 million viewers, had helped inspire thousands to try their hand at sewing.
+At the A Stitch in Time event, Mr Grant told TESS that The Great British Sewing Bee, whose final earlier this year attracted 3 million viewers, had helped inspire thousands to try their hand at sewing.

 Retailer Hobbycraft reportedly experienced a 75 per cent increase in the sale of sewing machines, and predicted it would sell more than 55,000 metres of fabric and 40,000 reels of cotton during the latest series of the programme.